 ‘Curiosity increases attention and memory,’ says Dr Judy Willis, author of How your child learns best (£14.19, Sourcebooks), so make learning fun and attention-grabbing, for example by making posters about your child’s current topic, or acting out a story scene that they needs to commit to memory.
 ‘Memorable events make memories,’ Judy adds.

 5. The loci method

-A tried-and-tested memory technique to teach your child, the loci method involves him creating a journey in his mind, and visualising the things he needs to remember at key points along the route.
-For example, he might picture his walk to school, and visualise one object at the end of the front path, one at the bus stop, another at the pedestrian crossing… When he needs to recall the info, he mentally retraces his footsteps and should remember each item as he gets to its location.
+A tried-and-tested memory technique to teach your child, the loci method involves him creating a journey in their mind, and visualising the things they need to remember at key points along the route.
+For example, they might picture their walk to school, and visualise one object at the end of the front path, one at the bus stop, another at the pedestrian crossing… When they need to recall the info, they mentally retrace their footsteps and should remember each item as they get to its location.

 Number and maths puzzles such as code breakers, crosswords and hangman can help to improve your child’s working memory.
 This ability to hold information in our mind and manipulate it over a short period of time is crucial in many classroom and exam situations, including mental maths and spelling tests.